 John and Charles Ruggles came from a respected family in Tulare County, California.
 Handsome men, Charles attended college but John was seemingly a “problem” from a young age.
 The boys’ father had high hopes for Charles but little faith in John as he was already in trouble with the law, arrested and imprisoned for robbery, while still a very young man.
 However, about the time Charles graduated from college, John was released from prison and began to corrupt his younger brother, who had never committed a crime.

 He soon talked Charles into making his living the “easy way” by robbing a stagecoach.
 On May 14, 1892, the pair lay in wait for the Redding & Weaverville Stage just outside of Redding, California, intent upon taking a strongbox filled with some $5,000 in gold coins.

-As the stage headed east in the late afternoon on what is now Middle Creek Road, from Shasta to Redding, it was driven by John Boyce.
+The stage, driven by John Boyce, headed east in the late afternoon on what is now Middle Creek Road, from Shasta to Redding.
 Its only passenger was George Suhr, who was riding up front with the driver.
 However, the stage guard, who also acted as the stage messenger, Amos “Buck” Montgomery, was riding inside the coach.
 When the stage came to a sharp curve in the road it slowed and out of the trees stepped Charles Ruggles.
 Wearing a long coat and a bandanna covering his face, he was pointing a shotgun at the driver.
 When he ordered Boyce to stop the stage and throw down the strongbox, Boyce immediately complied, heaving the heavy box to the ground.

 Almost simultaneously, a blast sounded from inside the coach as Montgomery fired his shotgun, riddling Charles in the face and upper body with buckshot.
 As the bandit fell, he returned the fire, hitting both Boyce and Suhr in the legs.